General Description / Cultural Significance

 to over 50% by 2005.
 Now, Costa Rica has directed its attention to another natural treasure: the sea.
 Addressing threats such as overfishing, illegal fishing and mangrove degradation, the tropical country continues to show the world how the protection and restoration of nature can enable growth and prosperity.”

 Costa Rica is now focused not only on preserving their status as one of the earth’s most biodiversity rich countries, it has brought national awareness to its endemic flora.
-However, like many other biodiverse nations, it is under some of the most severe threat of climate change.
+However, like many other biodiverse nations, it is under some of the most severe threats of climate change.
 Its cloud forest, Monteverde, a tourist destination for the world, is experiencing such high temperatures that it has become hard to distinguish it as a cloud forest.
 As temperatures are increasing, both animals and plants are moving to higher elevation, but some can go no further.

 Preserving the tropical forests and native plants that provide both food and nesting sites for bees has proven to be an extremely wise conservation measure.
 Forest bees need mature trees for their nesting sites.
 Over 400 species of bees that are native to Costa Rica and additional pollinators are among the healthiest in the world.
 These bees, which are vital resources to the coffee farms, have thus far been more insulated from climate change than in other countries.
 Scientists have projected that the mountainous areas of Costa Rica may stay cool enough in the immediate future to support coffee growth and essential bee populations.